Avondale Whistleblower Lawyers | Phillips Law Group

 At Phillips Law Group, our Avondale whistleblower attorneys are prepared to take on these kinds of cases.
 We have nearly 30 years of experience assisting more than 155,000 clients throughout Arizona.
-Our firm has also obtained over $750 million in compensation on behalf of our clients’ needs.
+Our firm has also obtained over $1 billion in compensation on behalf of our clients’ needs.

 We are available to discuss the specifics of your situation during a 100 percent free and confidential consultation with one of our licensed attorneys.
 There are no upfront costs or fees to worry about.
 Since we operate on contingency, we are only paid if we help you win the case.

 Find out more by calling Phillips Law Group at 1-800-706-3000 today.

 What You Should Know About the False Claims Act?

 The False Claims Act governs whistleblower claims and was originally created during the Civil War to prevent government suppliers from abusing their financial relationship with the army.

 Today, the law has been extended to combat health care fraud and other financial abuse that commonly occurs in industries, such as housing, construction, energy and more.